MakeSchool-Tutorials/Git-to-Know-Branching/original.md

 ### Step 3
-Now that your **local** `master` branch is up-to-date with your team's latest changes, create a branch locally by __running the exact command__ below.
+Now that your **local** `main` branch is up-to-date with your team's latest changes, create a branch locally by __running the exact command__ below.
 There are other ways to do this, but __this one is foolproof__.
-This syntax creates a new branch named `develop` based on an existing branch, `master`.
+This syntax creates a new branch named `develop` based on an existing branch, `main`.

 ```
-dani@mbp:dev/repos/r3view on master [$!]
+dani@mbp:dev/repos/r3view on main [$!]
-➜ git checkout -b develop master
+➜ git checkout -b develop main
 ```